goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

 ### Characteristics of a `Floatmu`

 It is possible to obtain some characteristics of a `Floatmu` type by using standard Julia methods.
 Most of them are usually undocumented, being internal to the `Base` package.
-The intended audience for the `MicroFloatingPoints` package being probably more interested in these methods than the general public, we document them here.
+Since the intended audience for the `MicroFloatingPoints` package is probably more interested in these methods than the general public, we document them here.

 The [`Base.precision()`](https://docs.julialang.org/en/v1/base/numbers/#Base.precision) method returns the number of bits in the significand: